dss-web/jobbnorge-block/README.md

 3. Activate the plugin through the 'Plugins' screen in WordPress
 4. Use the Gutenberg editor to add the block to a page or post.

+## Credits

+-   The Jobbnorge Block is an extension of the [Gutenberg core/rss block](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/rss)
+-   The Jobbnorge RSS API is provided by [Jobbnorge](https://www.jobbnorge.no/).

 ## Copyright and license

 WordPress Jobbnorge Block is copyright 2023 Per Søderlind